NoahDobie/Stream-Countdown-Timer-Python/README.md

 Download and customize the Python script.
 Save to a specified location.
 Integrate into Streamlabs using a Text source for display.

+There might be some random bugs, but generally, it works great!
+Just be relatively slow with button presses!

 ## Program Preview
 ![Screenshot 2023-11-16 161843](https://github.com/NoahDobie/Stream-Countdown-Timer-Python/assets/122558645/c977954c-b829-4d65-b18d-bda298383ffe)